micah-williamson/expresskit/dto/README.md

 **Body**

 Validation is applied to the Body of a request.
-When using the `Body` decorator, pass the DTO to validate again as the first parameter.
+When using the `Body` decorator, pass the DTO to validate against as the first parameter.

 ```typescript
 export class UserRouter {